 Pro Tips: They are on bright neon paper so that it catches my attention and each class has an assigned color (which matches their bookmark color for Free Reading!)
 Only once did I have a student initial an absent students’…. of course I realized it when I was entering attendance because there were more empty seats than absent students.
 As “punishment”, I made them line up outside and initial as they entered, while I was holding the attendance calendar, verifying each one.
 It was a huge pain and they had to wait outside freezing…we did that for about 2 weeks before I resumed the usual procedure and there were no more problems.

 Classroom jobs: I’m not sure which genius introduced Classroom Jobs into the Language Teaching Sphere, but I know the idea has been around for ever.
 My mama, probably the world’s best elementary teacher, has had Classroom Jobs in her room for the past 30 years.
 I first heard about them being used in CI classes at Reno NTPRS from Bryce Hedstrom.
 He has written about classroom jobs here.
 Basically I love classroom jobs because they make my life easier.
 I just think of things that need to be done, but that a student can do.
 Like take care of attendance, see above.
 Like answer the phone at my desk so I don’t have to stop teaching to answer it.
 Like erase the board at the end of each class, so it’s ready to go for the next class.
 Like adjust the thermostat.
 Like turn off the lights.
 Like turn on the lights.
 Like announce birthdays.
 Like welcome administrators who come in to observe….You get the idea.
-Here are the job descriptions that I assign.
+Grab a copy of the Classroom Job Descriptions that I pass out, so you can tailor them to work with your classroom.
 Some jobs are permanent positions, the same student will do the job all year long.
 Other jobs are temporary, and are associated with the student’s seat (like answering the phone) so that job will change when I assign new seats.
 I don’t assign all the jobs at once at the beginning of the year, but rather as they become necessary.
 Classroom jobs are a lifesaver!